 - You will notice numerous files.
 Select all those files that have Trackpad or mouse written.
 Once you get the property list files, delete the required.
-The list will look like ‘com.apple.driver.AppleBluetoothMultitouch.trackpad.plist.
-Now check if the track pad is working properly.
+The list will look like ‘com.apple.driver.AppleBluetoothMultitouch.trackpad.list.
+Now check if the trackpad is working properly.

 Try the above-mention solutions.
 If nothing works, contact Apple.